UKDRI/CML-UKDRI/README.md

 To provide ealier detection of UTI symptoms, we deploy several sensors to collect the daily activaties patterns.

-We have colletect the physiological data
+We have collected the physiological data

 ![physilogical_data](figures/physiological.png)